sandeepan-nath/demo-spring-config-client/README.md

 https://howtodoinjava.com/spring-cloud/spring-cloud-config-server-git/

 - Spring cloud config hello world setup.
-- This is client repo of the combo of spring config client, spring config server and config repository.
+- This is client repo (2 out of 3) of the combo of spring config client, spring config server and config repository.

 All repos -